 Note that the following examples assume that the sed command is in some

 folder in the

 PATH environment variable.
 If this is not the case, you have to specify the full absolute

 In this context only the sed substitute command is used:

 Before you use a new command within KDiff3, you should first test it in a console.
 Here the echo command is useful.
 Example:

 echo abrakadabra | sed 's/a/o/' -> obrakadabra

-This example shows a very simple sed-command that replaces the first occurance of "a" with "o".
-If you want to replace all occurances then you need the "g"-flag:
+This example shows a very simple sed-command that replaces the first occurrence of "a" with "o".
+If you want to replace all occurrences then you need the "g" flag:

 echo abrakadabra | sed 's/a/o/g' -> obrokodobro